 - Carefully cut butternut squash in half, lengthwise.
 Scoop out seeds.
 You can discard or reserve them for another use.

-- Clean and prick sweet potatoes with a knife a bunch of times in preparation for baking.
+- Clean sweet potatoes, then prick them with a knife a bunch of times in preparation for baking.

 - Line a baking sheet with parchment paper.
-Drizzle olive oil over each half of the butternut squash and sprinkle with a pinch each of salt and pepper.
-Place cut side down on prepared baking sheet, alongside sweet potatoes.
+Drizzle olive oil over each half of the butternut squash and sprinkle with a pinch each of salt and black pepper.
+Place cut side down onto prepared baking sheet.
+Place sweet potatoes on there too.